Requirements and restrictions for Session Replay

 Recording browser tabs in private browsing mode

-- Session Replay may incorrectly record information about tabs in browser’s private mode (for example, Incognito in Yandex Browser).
+Due to browser limitations, Session Replay may incorrectly record information about tabs in private mode (for example, Incognito in Yandex Browser or similar modes in other browsers).

 Recording iframe contents from another domain

-- For Session Replay to record iframe contents where the address differs from the site address, configure the tag in a special way.
+- For Session Replay to record iframe contents where the address differs from the site address, configure the tag in a specific way.

 Recording pages with flexible layout